dbmdz/solr-ocrhighlighting/docs/query.md

 - `text` contains the plain text of the region containing one or more matches.
 The matches themselves are wrapped in `<em>` tags (this can be customized with the `hl.tag.pre` and `hl.tag.post` parameters).
 - `score` contains the numerical score (relative to the whole document) that Solr assigned to the snippet
+- `pages` contains a list of pages the snippet appears on along with their pixel dimensions.
+This can be useful for rendering highlights, e.g. if the highlighting target image is scaled down from the source image.
 - `regions` contains a list of regions that the snippet is located on.
 Usually this will contain only one item, but in cases where a phrase spans multiple pages, it will contain a region for every page involved in the match.
   The object includes coordinates for all four corners it is defined by, as well as the identifier of the `page` the